Sign into your account

 President and Chief Executive Officer, Jones Memorial Hospital

-James Helms was appointed CEO at Jones Memorial Hospital in 2021.
+James Helms was appointed chief executive officer at Jones Memorial Hospital in 2021.
 He is a strategic leader and administrator, working within larger healthcare systems to financially stabilize operations, increase patient access to services and improve quality of care across multiple facilities.

-Helms has extensive knowledge of healthcare systems and hospital finances to direct strategic alignment toward mutually beneficial outcomes.
+Helms has extensive knowledge of healthcare systems, hospital finances and strategic alignment toward mutually beneficial outcomes.
 He regularly advocates on regulatory issues affecting healthcare funding.
 He also served over two decades in the U.S. Army Reserves, working throughout global areas of operations to extend command influence, assess morale of the force and provide optimal support during critical events.

-Helms is recognized for strengths in petitioning for grant funding, leading the charge to turn around negative performance and adhere to the highest standards of ethical and moral conduct, acting in the best interest of the hospital, and fully supporting the hospital’s mission, vision and values.
+Helms is recognized for strengths in petitioning for grant funding, leading efforts to turn around negative performance and adhere to the highest standards of ethical and moral conduct, acting in the best interest of the hospital and fully supporting the hospital’s mission, vision and values.

 James Kennedy,